google/go-containerregistry/cmd/crane/README.md

 Tagged debug images are available at `gcr.io/go-containerregistry/crane/debug:[tag]`.

 The debug image contains a shell.
-The non-debug image doesn't.
-Presumably the gitlab script requires a shell, which is why it's failing.
+The non-debug images don't.
+Presumably, the Gitlab script requires a shell, which is why it fails when used in [Gitlab](https://about.gitlab.com/).

 ### Using with GitLab